janacarvalho/codility-tasks/README.md

+## List of Codility tasks and their problem description

 ### Binary Gap

 A  _binary gap_  within a positive integer N is any maximal sequence of consecutive zeros that is surrounded by ones at both ends in the binary representation of N.